aidanthewiz/VibeCity/artifacts/architecture.md

 |     Party Page    |    004, 006, 007    |
 |    Join Code Page |      005, 014       |

 # Resource Management

 The resources needed to host the PHP 8 server are linearly correlated to the number of users that access the website.
 For the most part, PHP and NGINX handles RAM and CPU allocations for the requests that are received from the client.
 Our PHP framework and the mysqli PHP extension handle database connection pooling to efficiently route requests to database connections.
 Currently, only vertical scaling of the web server and database is supported, vertical scaling is not supported by the infrastructure but can be easily added.
 Our code will be written to be executed within a reasonable period of time based on the task based on Big O algorithm analysis so resources are not wasted on a request.

 # Security

-See Code Complete, Chapter 3
+The Laravel framework provides a very good starting point for code security.
+It provides the infrastructure for some of the most important security concepts in web development including form validation, CSRF tokens, encrypted sessions, and a solid foundation of open source, peer reviewed code for many aspects of a web application such as the request router, output class, MVC framework concepts, database query builder using eloquent ORM, and much more.
+User authentication is handled by the framework as well using Laravel Sanctum with passwords encrypted by the standardized bcrypt algorithm.
+In terms of server security, LTS releases are being used for every piece of third party software used including Ubuntu Server, NGINX, PHP, NPM, NodeJS, among other technologies.
+TLS is also being used for every request between the server, and the client with standard recommended ciphers and DH parameters.
+The SSL/TLS security is independently confirmed by SSL labs with an A+ overall rating.

 # Performance

-See Code Complete, Chapter 3
+Web applications are, for the most part, meant to receive data from the client, and then decide what to do with that data while communicating with a database.
+When the server receives data, it will usually either store that data in the database, or decided what information to pull from the database and send back to the client.
+These operations, in our case, are going to use very little resources on the server and will be very performant with the infrastructure we have set up with AWS.
+The most concerning part of our applications performance will be the latency in-between our clients group listening sessions, however most of the hard work will be done by Spotify's immense infrastructure, with our job being to simply connect the users together.
+In terms of our specific code performance and optimizations, we will be using a tool called blackfire that allows us to measure the performance of specific functions and operations on the server in order to find what needs improving, and confirm that there is no performance bottleneck in our application.

 # Scalability

-See Code Complete, Chapter 3
+As the scope of this project will simply be meant as an application to be graded, used, and tested by a minimal number of people, scalability is not too much of a concern.
+However, the way that our AWS infrastructure is set up will allow for an easy transition of both vertical and horizontal scaling of web servers and databases depending on the current and estimated future demand of our application.
+Also, outside the scope of this class is the possibility of using serverless technologies to allow for virtually unlimited scaling of our applications database and API endpoint.
+Static assets are not a concern as we will be using AWS Cloudfront CDN to deliver frontend assets to the client.

 # Interoperability

-See Code Complete, Chapter 3
+Websites, for the most part, are inherently interoperable between any device with an internet connection and a browser.
+Our compatibility with browsers will be the same as the compatibility of our frontend framework, TailwindCSS.
+Which is defined as being "designed for and tested on the latest stable versions of Chrome, Firefox, Edge, and Safari."
+The backend does not need to be interoperable as it is does not depend on the clients hardware or software.
+However, in terms of interoperability of the backend, if AWS is no longer required, our software can be easily moved and built on any infrastructure the supports PHP and MySQL software.

 # Internationalization/Localization

-See Code Complete, Chapter 3
+Only english will be supported at this time.
+Cloudfront CDN will ensure our static assets are available globally with a quick response time, while our main server is located in North Virginia which might cause some delay for non-US countries in terms of API response latency.

 # Input/Output

-See Code Complete, Chapter 3
+VibeCity will be using CRUD operations through Laravel resource controllers.
+The possible actions of a CRUD resource are index, create, store, show, edit, update, and destroy.
+Depending on the action, the frontend will make either a GET, POST, PUT/PATCH, or DELETE HTTP/2 requests to the server, the server will then receive the data sent by the client and choose what to send back based on the request.
+The I/O from the server to the database will be handled by the Laravel and PHP database connection pooling.
+The backend will make requests in compliance to the CRUD operations to the database in order to manage the sites stored data.

 # Error Processing